Ylianst/MeshCentral/docs/docs/meshcentral/debugging.md

 node node_modules\meshcentral --install
 ```

-This way, just have a lot more control over what is going on.
-Just my opinion, the MSI installer basically does the same thing and installs NodeJS for you.
+This way, you have a lot more control over what is going on.
+In my opinion, the MSI installer basically does the same thing and installs NodeJS for you.

 ### Unable to update server

-Generally the problem is that MeshCentral can't find the npm tool and so, can't run it to see if there is a new version.
+Generally the problem is that MeshCentral can't find the npm tool and therefore, can't run it to see if there is a new version.
 You can fix this by setting the path to npm in the config.json like this:

 ```json
 {